5 m depth

 This website doesn't receive any public funds and it is based on volunteering

-In 1972, archaeologist Lucio Valerio Mandarini reported the discovery of Early Neolithic impasto sherds from the nearby village of Calcariola.
-Additionally, Early Bronze Age pottery sherds have been identified in the vicinity of the Sanctuary of the Madonna dei Balzi.
-Finally, a Mousterian lithic industry, attributed to the Middle Paleolithic and associated with Neanderthal occupation, was recently discovered (2018) not far from the rock art site, providing key evidence for prehistoric human presence in the area.
+In 1972, the archaeologist Lucio Valerio Mandarini reported the discovery of Early Neolithic impasto sherds in the nearby village of Calcariola.
+In addition, Early Bronze Age pottery fragments have been identified in the vicinity of the Sanctuary of the Madonna dei Balzi.
+More recently, in 2018, a Mousterian lithic industry - attributed to the Middle Paleolithic and associated with Neanderthal occupation - was discovered not far from the rock art site, providing important evidence for prehistoric human presence in the area.
+The current Marian devotion in the Madonna dei Balzi sanctuary includes votive offerings, devotional objects, and containers used to collect dripping water from the cave walls, indicating a strong association with water symbolism.
+The site is still the destination of an annual pilgrimage.

 Riparo di Grotti - one of the anthropomorph of the right niche in 2022